oliwiah/StarwarsCharacterSearch/README.md

 # Star Wars Character Search

-This project is a Sigle Page Application allowing you to search through all of the Star Wars characters using [The Star Wars API](https://swapi.co/).
+This project is a Single Page Application allowing you to search through all of the Star Wars characters using [The Star Wars API](https://swapi.co/).

 ## Technologies used
 * JavaScript